Skip to main content

 Designed to: Inject some fun into the daily routine, allow team members to be creative

-Who doesn’t love the opportunity for a bit of dress-up?
-As an easy way to create fun at the office, encourage your colleagues to dress up according to a specific theme for the day.
+Who doesn’t love a bit of dress-up?
+As an easy way to create fun at the office, encourage your colleagues to dress according to a specific theme for the day.

-The more creative and unique the theme, the better — it's a great way to let the crafty team members flex their creativity muscles!
+The more creative and unique the theme, the better—it gives crafty team members a chance to flex their creative muscles.

 Duration: 1–2 hours